|Elliott Sound Products||Making Old Synchronous Clocks Safe to Use|

 Since the coil size and motor construction is almost exactly the same as the art deco Smith clock shown above, I already know that I can fit about 700 turns into the available winding space.
 The overall performance will be pretty much identical to the previous example.

-This motor has not been rewound - and it may not be, as it is a great example for demonstration to the attendees of the "Electric Horology Short Course" that has been running for NAWCC Chapter 72 during 2008.
+This motor has not been rewound - and it may not be, as it is a great example for demonstration to the attendees of the "Electric Horology Short Course" that was run for NAWCC Chapter 72 during 2008.
 Since it seems probable that the course will run again, I need demonstration motors.

 Given that so many of these clocks have worked as originally built for so long, it may seem odd to suggest that there is a safety problem.
 Based on the three clocks I've done so far and the additional one tested, the Telechron is probably the only one I'd trust at all (due to it having been varnish impregnated), but there are still serious concerns.
 There are many ways that insulation can fail, with a nearby lightning strike being a favourite.
 The instantaneous spike (or surge if you prefer) can reach thousands of volts, and spikes kill computers, TVs, DVD players and other mains powered gear on a regular basis.
 To imagine that antique insulation can withstand such abuse forever is wishful thinking.
 Most motors were not impregnated, and the two Smiths in particular had extremely small clearances between live conductors and the clock movement.
 I wouldn't trust either of them as far as I can kick a piano.